SMAT is now Open Measures! Read more about our rebrand here.

 Researcher Resources

-Researchers do incredibly important work, shining a light on the otherwise clouded social media ecosystem that constitutes our present-day public square.
+Researchers do incredibly important work, shining a light on the otherwise shrouded social media ecosystem that constitutes our present-day public square.
 Sometimes the work results in intimidation tactics from platforms, government agencies, or platform users.
 Depending on the subject matter, this work can also result in adverse impacts to researcher mental health.

 We hope the following resources are helpful to the research community’s ability to continue its important work amid threats from many angles.
 If you’d like to see a resource added to this list or are looking for help in an area not already covered by these resources, please get in touch.